 Defended UCB in a declaratory judgment patent infringement action against Yeda Research and Development.
 Successfully obtained summary judgment of no infringement; a decision affirmed by the Court of Appeals for the Federal Circuit.
 The litigation involved UCB's product Cimzia®, a humanized antibody that targets the receptor TNF-alpha and approved for the treatment of Crohn's disease and rheumatoid arthritis, among other indications.
 UCB, Inc. v.
 Yeda Research and Development Co.
 Ltd., 14-cv-1038 (E.D.
 Va.).

 Defended Google and YouTube in a patent infringement matter brought by VideoShare involving two patents concerning the use of transcoding of videos online.
 Invalidated both patents on the basis that they did not cover patentable subject matter under 35 U.S.C. § 101, a decision affirmed on appeal.
 VideoShare, LLC v.
 Google Inc. et al., 13-cv-990 (D. Del.).

 Defended Nest Labs in a patent infringement matter filed brought by BRK Brands.
 BRK alleged that Nest infringed six patents through its offering of the Nest Protect, a combination smoke and carbon monoxide detector.
 Obtained summary judgment of noninfringement.
 BRK Brands Inc. v.
 Nest Labs, Inc., 13-cv-7900 (N.D.
 Ill.).

-Representation of Google in a patent infringement matter filed in the US District Court for the District of Delaware by British Telecommunications.
+Defended Google in a patent infringement matter brought by British Telecommunications.
 British Telecom alleged that Google infringed six patents through its offering of various location-based and content-access features in many of Google's mobile and desktop products.
-(British Telecommunications plc v.
-Google Inc., 11-cv-1249).
+British Telecommunications plc v.
+Google Inc., 11-cv-1249 (D. Del.).